 Finding a nontraditional job can balance mental health, improve symptoms, and help you find a better work-life balance.
 Here are some of the best jobs for someone with anxiety and depression.

 - Small Business Owner

-Math-minded people or anyone who loves working with computers can learn to code, get well-paying entry-level work, and find employment that works best with their mental state.
-If you prefer to work on your own, you can freelance as a programmer.
+Math-minded people — or anyone who loves working with computers — can learn to code, get well-paying entry-level work, and find employment that works best with their mental state.
+If you prefer to work independently, you can freelance as a programmer.
 If you work better on large teams, big software companies are always looking to hire programmers.

 Many coding jobs can be high-stress with long hours, so it might not be one of the best jobs for people with anxiety.
 The model for many coders is to work for a large software company for a few years and then branch out into project management, starting a business, freelancing from home, or consulting with other companies.
 After just a few years of experience, you can find your niche and tailor your employment to your mental health needs.

 Making art or exercising your creativity is very satisfying.
 If you have an interest in this work beyond a hobby, you can make a living with an internet presence and meet people in person.
 For example, if you knit hats and scarves, you can set up an online store in about a day, create a website, open a few social media accounts to showcase your work, and get a booth at craft fairs or a farmers' market.
 Alternatively, graphic designers are always in high demand and find steady work either as freelancers or in full-time jobs.